ttkorhonen/e3pages/docs/design/4_build_process.md

 ## The EPICS tree

 Building EPICS with e3 generates a hierarchical tree, where different versions of base form individual sub-trees, and different versions of *require* form sub-trees within these sub-trees.
-At ESS, we only use `${siteMods}`, but `${siteApps}` and `${siteLibs}` has also been used previously, when we differentiated between module types.
+At ESS, we only use `${siteMods}`, but `${siteApps}` and `${siteLibs}` have also previously been used, when we differentiated between module types.
 A graphical representation of this (where `MODULE` and `MODULE_VERSION` are placeholders) is:

 ```console
 [iocuser@host:~]$ tree /epics